Miracles from Heaven

 Miracles from Heaven is a 2016 American Christian drama film directed by Patricia Riggen and written by Randy Brown.
-It is based on Miracles from Heaven by Christy Beam, which recounts the true story of her young daughter who had a near-death experience and was later cured of an incurable disease.
+It is based on the book of the same name by Christy Beam, which recounts the true story of her young daughter who had a near-death experience and was later cured of an incurable disease.
 The film stars Jennifer Garner, Kylie Rogers, Martin Henderson, John Carroll Lynch, Eugenio Derbez, and Queen Latifah.
 Principal photography began in Atlanta, Georgia, in July 2015.
 The film was released on March 16, 2016.
 The movie was financially successful, becoming the 8th highest-grossing Christian film in the United States.
 Although critical reception was mixed, Garner's performance earned general praise.